 The Digital Integrated Program Consultant should operate within the centre of the TPACK diagram, which positions Technology Knowledge, Content/Curriculum Knowledge, and Pedagogical Knowledge, as the three necessary components of a master teacher.
 The more time we spend on the outer edges of that model — rather than aiming for Professional Development that addresses all three areas simultaneously — the more we risk being ineffective.
 For example, in PD sessions regarding Google Forms, one could simply address the creation of a questionnaire, or one could explore the deeper facets of assessment triangulation, effective questioning, and the ways in which technology can assist us to better know our students.
 Math PD that neglects to integrate technology effectively misses out on an opportunity to model effective blended learning practices.
 Our focus should always strive beyond teaching the tool, and our curricular instruction should strive to model better practice through the tool.
 What does this mean then for staff professional development opportunities:

-- There is a need to differentiate for individual strengths and needs
+There is a need to differentiate for individual strengths and needs

 There is a need to avoid “whole class” instruction in similar ways that we recognize is ineffective when teaching children

-- There is a need to contextualize learning about technology, and effective pedagogy, using the context of the specific curriculum being delivered by each learner
+There is a need to contextualize learning about technology, and effective pedagogy, using the context of the specific curriculum being delivered by each learner

-- There is a need to offer choice, so learners can address individual deficits, and explore personal growth targets
+There is a need to offer choice, so learners can address individual deficits, and explore personal growth targets